WordPress/gutenberg/docs/explanations/glossary.md

 ## Block Supports

-An API for blocks to declare what feautures they support.
-By declaring support for a feature, the API would add aditional <a href="#attributes">attributes</a> to the block and matching UI controls for most of the existing block supports.
+An API for blocks to declare what features they support.
+By declaring support for a feature, the API would add additional <a href="#attributes">attributes</a> to the block and matching UI controls for most of the existing block supports.

 See <a href="https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/">Block Supports reference documentation</a> for a deep dive into the API.